microsoft/TypeScript-Handbook/pages/Namespaces.md

 ```

 Alternatively, we can use per-file compilation (the default) to emit one JavaScript file for each input file.
-If multiple JS files get produced, we"ll need to use `<script>` tags on our webpage to load each emitted file in the appropriate order, for example:
+If multiple JS files get produced, we'll need to use `<script>` tags on our webpage to load each emitted file in the appropriate order, for example:

 ##### MyTestPage.html (excerpt)